Brisbane 2032 Olympic and Paralympic Games

 Council has a vision for Brisbane, a plan to protect our clean, green environment, sustainably manage growth, and respond to opportunities to promote tourism, industry and our businesses, ensuring we are improving the quality of life for our residents.

-Brisbane will be home to 18 of the 32 Olympic competition venues and key non-competition venues including the International Broadcast Centre, Main Press Centre and Olympic and Paralympic Games Athlete’s Village.
+Brisbane will be home to 18 of the 37 Olympic and Paralympic competition venues, as well as the International Broadcast Centre, the Media Press Centre and the Olympic and Paralympic Athletes Village.